kynan/EuroSciPy2014/slides.md

 --

+### SciPy: high-level abstractions for scientific computing

-Two-layer abstraction for FEM computation from high-level descriptions:
+Two-layer abstraction for FEM computations from high-level descriptions:
 * Firedrake: a portable finite-element computation framework
   *Drive FE computations from a high-level problem specification*
 * PyOP2: a high-level interface to unstructured mesh based methods